reem-sab/doc-sentinel-ai/README.md

 - **Phase 2.5: Doc Detective Integration** ✅ Complete.
 When Doc Detective test failures are detected, Doc-Sentinel automatically triggers a documentation audit.
 Built in collaboration with [@hawkeyexl](https://github.com/hawkeyexl).
 - **Phase 2.75: Historical Audit CLI** ✅ Complete.
 Scan your entire repo for existing documentation drift in one command.
 - **Phase 3: Autonomous Remediation:** Agent opens a PR with corrected documentation for human review, validated by Doc Detective before merging.
-- **Phase 4: Stakeholder Dashboard:** Strategic oversight for Product Managers and Documentation Leads.
+- **Phase 3.5: Self-Instrumentation** ✅ Complete — PostHog analytics on every audit run, with a public dashboard of drift rates and AI-Readability score distribution.

 ---